DOV-Vlaanderen/saga-watem/docs/description.md

 - At the edge of a parcel: the water will primarily stay within the parcel, i.e. the water flows to the lowest pixel in the parcel next to the current pixel.
 Only if there is no lower pixel within the field, the water flows to the lowest adjacent pixel.
-Not all water flows to the adjacent parcel in this case.
-Between two parcels, only 30% of the water flows through.
-Towards a forest, this is only 0%.
-These values are adjustable (connectivity).

-Three additional parameters are introduced to account for the concept of connectivity between landuses 'road', 'forest' and 'cropland':
+Three additional parameters are introduced to account for the concept of connectivity between land uses 'road', 'forest' and 'cropland':

 - Parcel connectivity to cropland (%)
 - Parcel connectivity to forest (%)